z-bone/Zach_Smith_ELK_Stack_Project/README.md

 **Filebeat and Metricbeat**

 These Beats allow us to collect the following information from each machine:
-- _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
+-In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
 E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._
+- **Filebeat will monitor the log files and other locations that are chosen.
+Both will be forwarded for indexing (e.g., Elasticsearch).
+- **Metricbeat collects the metrics of the server for things like memory and the use of the CPU.**

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: